 - In a large bowl, whisk together the flour, baking powder, baking soda, salt and nutmeg.
 Set aside.

-- In the bowl of a stand mixer, blend together the 1 cup of butter and 1-1/3 cups of granulated sugar on medium speed until light and fluffy.
+- In the bowl of a stand mixer, blend together the 1 cup of butter and 1-1/3 cups of granulated sugar on medium speed for 5 minutes until light and fluffy.
 Add in the sour cream and blend to combine.
 Add in the eggs one at a time, mixing well after each addition and then mix in the bourbon and vanilla.

 - Add the flour mixture to the wet ingredients in two or three batches, mixing slowly after each batch until just combined.